This article has been updated from its original version published in October 2016.

 Individuals are allowed (and encouraged) to challenge an organization’s compliance with privacy.
 If you believe a company is violating any of the above principles when dealing with your personal data, challenge them!

-Echosec is compliant with the privacy legislation of British Columbia and Canada.
+Echosec is compliant with the privacy legislation of British Columbia and Canada, as well as the GDPR.
 The company has performed a Privacy Impact Assessment (PIA) to demonstrate this.
-Individuals can challenge Echosec’s compliance by contacting the company’s Chief Privacy Officer at firstname.lastname@example.org.
+Individuals can challenge Echosec's compliance by contacting the company’s Chief Privacy Officer at: firstname.lastname@example.org.

 Echosec is a powerful tool.
-The company takes great care in setting the highest standard for privacy and education in the world.
-The company participates in regular dialogue with the public, including teachers, law enforcement, and privacy regulators across the globe.
+Echosec Systems Ltd. takes great care in setting the highest standards for privacy and education in the world.
+The company participates in regular dialogue with the public, including teachers, trainers, and privacy regulators across the globe.

 Any individual with concerns about Echosec's privacy compliance are encouraged to contact the Chief Privacy Officer of Echosec at email@example.com.